 If you do have grounds for a wrongful death lawsuit in Arizona, your lawyer will start your case by determining the cause of the fatal accident.
 The cause of the accident can point to the defendant, or liable party.
 At Gerber Injury Law, we have experience handling many types of injury claims on behalf of clients throughout Arizona.
 Several types of accidents most commonly cause fatal injuries in Arizona.

 You need to keep certain matters such as the statute of limitations in mind if you choose to pursue a wrongful death claim.
-If your claim has not been resolved by the time the statute expires, you will be unable to collect damages.
+If your claim has not been resolved by the time the statute expires, you will be unable to collect damages for financial losses.
+Contact us online for a free consultation to discuss your case.

 A statute of limitations is a time limit imposed on a plaintiff’s right to file.
 All states have statutes of limitations on wrongful death claims.
 Your specific deadline will depend on the state in which you are filing, as well as the factors of your case.
 In Arizona, the wrongful death claim statute of limitations is two years from the date of death.

-You need to speak with a dedicated wrongful death attorney if you have recently lost a loved one through negligence.
-Our firm’s sole purpose is to hold liable parties accountable for their actions when they harm another.
+You need to speak with a dedicated Phoenix wrongful death attorney if you have recently lost a loved one through negligence.
+Our law group’s sole purpose is to hold liable parties accountable for their actions when they harm another.
 We provide resilient advocacy and have the track-record to back it up.
+Let us help you fight for the justice of your loved one and financial compensation for your family.